 Kyoto Garden features

 Central to it all is the famous waterfall, which trickles into a pond with koi carp swimming around.
-But there’s plenty more to see than just the IG-famous water feature, with winding cobbled pathways, traditional Japanese stone lanterns, and more.
-It’s well worth a wander when you visit – Don’t just take a quick photo and then depart immediately – lest you miss out on some of the park’s hidden beauties.
+But there’s plenty more to see than just the IG-famous water feature.
+The garden also features winding cobbled pathways, traditional Japanese stone lanterns, and more.

 And with sights like this, who needs a plane ticket to Japan?
 You’re likely to get so lost in the pretty trees and Japanese features that you’ll forget you’re just a stone’s throw away from High Street Kensington.

 Capping off the park’s stunning sights is the park’s roaming muster of peacocks.
-When you’re mid-snap and one of those colourful creatures wanders into the frame, it truly makes for a magical shot.
+When you’re mid-snap and one of those colourful creatures wanders into the frame, it makes for a magical shot.
 They’re truly impressive to behold as they make their way around the park.

 It should be noted that during the warmer weather, the crowds can get a little busy during peak hours.
 But we reckon the sights and the colours are still worth the queue up to the waterfalls.
 And as if it wasn’t already impressive enough – it’s also FREE to visit!